Vinitha-Sparkout/countingLabelSwift/README.md

 Step 1: Download the project.

-Step 2: copy the animation folder file in to the project.
+Step 2: copy the countingLabel Swift file in to the project.

-step 3: Use the awesome animation and creating your own loading by including the smileys in the texfield
+step 3: create the label in the UI and Declare the label for class.

-# Features
-Easy to use

-Using the sprite kit and SKViews

-Fully customizable

-Simple Swift syntax

-Lightweight readable codebase
+step 4: declare the counting as StartCounting